imraminradmand/Hangman/A2/README.md

 ## Description
-For this assignment, you must develop a client-server distributed application in Java for a phrase guessing game.
+For this assignment, you must develop a client-server distributed application in Java for a phrase guessing game using RMI.
 The client connects to the server and specifies the game level they want to play.
 The server then chooses a number of words from a dictionary based on the game level, and asks the client to guess the phrase.
 The client (the player) tries to guess the words chosen by the server